lpalmes/pure/README.md

 - **pure:** this is cross platform code between native and js.
 Includes the reconciler and layout (flex)
 - **pure-dom:** the dom/web render using the reconciler above
-- **pure-macoos:** the native render using the same reconciler.
+- **pure-macos:** the native render using the same reconciler.
 This has a MacOS render for now, but a Linux and Windows is in the works.

 ## Take it for a spin